These diamond buying tips include need-to-know information provided in many of the diamond education pages on Everything Wedding Rings.

 Start with Certified Diamonds

 The #1 of all diamond buying tips to keep in mind is to buy certified diamonds only.
 If you are buying a loose diamond, or any piece of diamond jewelry, make sure the diamond is certified.
-Ideally too, the diamond certification should be provided by one of the four top gemological laboratories in the world:
+The diamond certification should ideally be provided by one of the four top gemological laboratories in the world:

 The only exception to this recommendation is if you are buying a diamond antique engagement or wedding ring, an estate ring or a gently used ring that contains a diamond which has not been previously certified.